My Tokyo Guide

 Main content starts here.

-Despite its close distance to the business districts of central Tokyo, Fukagawa has a laid-back and serene atmosphere characteristic of Japan’s traditional “shitamachi” old towns.
-This bayside district was historically a merchant neighborhood, and it still retains an unpretentious, straightforward feel.
+Despite being close to the business districts of central Tokyo, Fukagawa has a laid-back and serene atmosphere characteristic of Tokyo's traditional "shitamachi," the old heart of the city.
+This bayside district was historically a merchant neighborhood, and it still retains an unpretentious, down-to-earth feel.

-Temple enthusiasts will enjoy viewing the sculptures and paintings on display at Naritasan Fukagawa Fudoudou, and the ornate mikoshi floats at Tomioka Hachimangu Shrine.
+Temple enthusiasts will enjoy viewing the sculptures and paintings on display at Naritasan Fukagawa Fudodo Temple, and the ornate mikoshi floats at Tomioka Hachimangu Shrine.

 The closest access point is Monzen-nakacho Station, accessible via the Tokyo Metro Tozai Line and the Toei Oedo Line.